 When it comes to hand and face transplants, much is still unknown.
 The first facial procedure was completed just over five years ago, and since then just seven have been performed in three U.S. hospitals.
 Twenty patients have undergone hand transplants.
 Public interest is slowly increasing, though there is a tremendous amount of groundwork to be completed before these two procedures will be considered a widespread solution.

 Plastic surgery reports show that some of the most popular procedures include rhinoplasties, tummy tucks, and breast augmentations.
 But some people are surprised to see that other, more private areas of the body are being targeted by women and their surgeons.
 Buttock augmentation and vaginal rejuvenation, also known as a labiaplasty, saw tremendous growth last year.
 In fact, the number of buttock procedures rose by 58% in 2013.
 Nearly 10,000 buttock augmentations with fat grafting were performed last year.
 The number of vaginal rejuvenation procedures increased by 44% between 2012 and 2013.

 Women, who want feet that are more beautiful, are flocking to plastic surgery centers around the country to undergo a toe reshaping procedure.
 Women with very wide toes are “suffering” from a condition that has been coined, ‘toe-besity’.
 New York-based podiatrist Dr. Oliver Zong recently interviews with “Good Morning America” about this emerging trend, and shares some insights about this elective surgery.

-The American Society for Aesthetic Plastic Surgery reports Americans spend nearly $10 billion on cosmetic surgery
+The American Society for Aesthetic Plastic Surgery reports Americans spend nearly $10 billion on

 procedures and treatments every year.
 However, it’s not the elite of Hollywood that are spending big bucks to achieve their ideal figures or youthful look.
 Doctors say that most of plastic surgery patients are actually middle-class moms who want to take years of their appearance.